kyma-project/kyma/docs/operation-guides/config-01-install-kyma-custom.md

 ## Installation with specific configuration values

 - You can also install Kyma with different configuration values than the default settings.
+To do this, you use the `--values-file` and the `--value` flag.
 For details, see [Change Kyma settings](#change-kyma-settings).